Chocolate Chip Keto Cookies (Paleo, Dairy Free, Egg Free Option)

 - Pre heat oven to 325F convection (or 350F bake).

 - In a medium bowl, whisk egg until frothy.

 - Keep whisking as you add in the oil, vanilla and sweetener.

 - Mix well.

-- Add in the almond meal, then the baking soda, salt and gelatin.
+- Add in the almond meal, baking soda, salt and gelatin.

-- Mix with a spatula until the dough is crumbly.
+- Then combine the wet and dry ingredietnts with a spatula until the dough is crumbly.

-- Once the dough is moist, chop the chocolate into small pieces and fold in.
+- Once the dough is moist, chop the chocolate into small pieces and fold it in.

-- Bake 15 minutes until the base of the cookies turn golden brown.
+- Bake 15 minutes or until the base of the cookies turn golden brown.